goofy2k/NiCMidi-RtMidi/README.md

  **DEMONSTRATORS FOR MIDI OUT**

- The manager_main example below is probably the simplest example for testing newly implemented output drivers The test_component example has been shown to play single notes in another implementation of the nimBLE output driver
+ The manager_main example is probably the simplest example for testing newly implemented output drivers The test_component example has been shown to play single notes in another implementation of the nimBLE output driver

  Both examples (as implemented here) lead to a compilation error.
-See below.
+See comments in main.cpp.
 What is missing?

  **DEMONSTRATORS FOR MIDI IN**